Suzukisakae/Bad_Apple_GUI-Tkinter-/README.md

 #### Reimu Hakurei  ####
 <a href="https://ibb.co/1vz1Tb9"><img src="https://i.ibb.co/VjwRT3v/bad-apple-touhou.gif" alt="bad-apple-touhou" border="0"></a>

 ### Bad Apple is a famous song in Touhou.
 I love that song very much.
-I also a Touhou fan, so I made this project ###
+I am also a Touhou fan, so I made this project ###
 ### This is the video.
 Hope you enjoy this ###
 https://youtu.be/wZB4J5JFD9A